 • Developments are likely to introduce new sensitive receptors into an area of existing poor air quality, for example a residential development within an Air Quality Management Area (AQMA)

 An air quality assessment can take the form of a simple air quality screening assessment or a detailed air quality assessment involving dispersion modelling.
-Normally, air quality assessments are desktop studies although, occasionally, monitoring of air pollution levels at a development site is needed.
+Normally, air quality assessments are desktop studies although, monitoring of air pollution levels at a development site is needed.

 The type of air quality assessment required depends on a number of factors including the size of the development, its proposed location in relation to AQMAs and the extent of current knowledge about levels of pollutants close to the site.